PaulmannLighting/ezsp/README.md

 `zigbee-nwk`](https://github.com/PaulmannLighting/apis-saltans/tree/main/nwk) crate, which is part of the [`apis-saltans`](https://github.com/PaulmannLighting/apis-saltans) project.

-All of these features require the `zigbee` feature to be enabled.
+All this requires the `zigbee` feature to be enabled.

 ## Legal